utkugenel/unity-socket.io/readme.md

 --------------------------------------------------------------------------------
-        DEPRECATED                   SocketIO for Unity - v1.0.0
+        SocketIO for Unity - v1.0.0
+		(Tested with Unity 5.5.2f)
 --------------------------------------------------------------------------------

-# Deprecation Notice #

-  I haven't used this package in almost 2 years now, the main protocol will probably work, but I no longer mantain it nor add support for new features.

 # Overview #